wtplant/frontegg/README.md

 # frontegg

- Frontegg is a "complete user identity and management solutions streamline user management across various identity providers while providing them with a seamless, branded signup and login experience."
+ Frontegg is a "complete user identity and management solution to streamline user management across various identity providers while providing them with a seamless, branded signup and login experience."
  Check out the docs [here](https://docs.frontegg.com/docs/home-page)

  ## For this project: